acuparse/acuparse/docs/DNS.md

 to its self.
 In this case, you should select the secondary urls in the MyAcuRite config settings.
 Acuparse will then upload readings to MyAcuRite as expected.

 - Secondary DNS entries point to the Acuparse domain hosted on Cloudflare.
+Records are synced with Acurite on a regular basis.